Black Panther Movies in Order: Including The Avengers Movies

 The Avengers will have to make huge sacrifices to stop him.
 Will it be enough in the end?
 Only time will tell.

-SPOILER ALERT: T’Challa, aka Black Panther, fights among the Avengers, and the final battle of the movie against Thanos and his unfathomably powerful alien army happens in Wakanda.
-After Thanos manages to collect all the Stones and achieve the ‘snap,’ Black Panther is among the heroes that are turned to dust.
+T’Challa, aka Black Panther, fights among the Avengers, and the final battle of the movie against Thanos and his unfathomably powerful alien army happens in Wakanda.
+After Thanos manages to collect all the Stones and achieve the ‘snap,’ Black Panther is among the heroes who are turned to dust.

 Avengers: Endgame (2019)